torchlard/Notes/Java/java_syntax.md

 static is in fact global function

+## variables
+1. class variable
+- must be initialised in `static` block / xvariable declaration
+2. instance variable
+- must be non-static init block / variable instance declaration / constructor

 # final
 functionality
 1. const for variable
 2. cannot inherit for class and method -> destination
+3. can be overloaded
+for object, it only keep reference constant, but you can change field value

+wrapper class (Integer, Boolean ...) and String are final

 # == VS equals
 == : compare if same object